IAS 37, provision for review of buildings where EWS or cladding solutions have been used and contingent liabilities

 External wall systems and associated review

-At 30 June 2022, the Group held provisions of £434.6m (2021: £41.6m) in relation to EWS and associated reviews, including liabilities arising from commitments made under the Pledge based on management’s best estimate of the cost and timing of remediation of in-scope buildings.
+At 30 June 2023, the Group held provisions of £535.9m (2022: £434.6m) in relation to EWS and associated reviews, based on management’s best estimate of the cost and timing of remediation of in-scope buildings.
 It is possible that as remediation work proceeds, additional remedial works are required which do not relate to EWS or cladding solutions.
 Such works may not have been identified from the reviews and physical inspections undertaken to date and may only be identified when detailed remediation work is in progress.
-Therefore the nature, timing and extent of any such costs was unknown at the balance sheet date.
+Therefore, the nature, timing and extent of any such costs was unknown at the balance sheet date.

 In addition, we recognise that the retrospective review of building materials and fire-safety matters continues to evolve.
 The Financial Statements have been prepared based on currently available information and regulatory guidance.
 However, these estimates may be updated if government legislation and regulation further evolves.